A new hands-off probe uses light to explore electron behavior in a topological insulator

-Category: Environment Hits: 2Topological insulators are one of the most puzzling quantum materials.
+Category: Environment Hits: 7Topological insulators are one of the most puzzling quantum materials.
 Their edges are electron superhighways where electrons flow with no loss, while the bulk of the material blocks electron flow - properties that could be useful in quantum computing and information processing.
 Researchers used a process called high harmonic generation to separately probe electron behavior in both of those domains.
 The method should be applicable to a broad range of quantum materials.

 Read more https://www.sciencedaily.com/releases/2021/02/210202164511.htm